 NOTE: Some animals hibernate in the winter and may not be available for viewing.

-PLEASE NOTE: During winter months (Dec, Jan, Feb) the Bears may be in hibernation, so out of view.
+PLEASE NOTE: During winter months (Dec, Jan, Feb) the Bears may be in hibernation, so out of public view.

 Ticket valid for unlimited visits the day of purchase.
 Ages 6 or under must be with adult age 18 or older.